Rewards and Fairies: The Conversion of St Wilfrid

 St Wilfrid tells Dan and Una how he converted Æthelwealh, the pagan king of Sussex, by showing tolerance for his old faith in Wotan while they were in danger.

 Song of the Red War-Boat

 A Viking ship survives a storm by hard work and faith in Odin and Thor.

 An Astrologer's Song

 An astrologer's praise for his art and how the stars rule over humanity.
+The line "[While] the stars in their courses" was used by James Jeans as the title of his book The stars in their courses, first published 1931 (Cambridge University Press).

 A Doctor of Medicine

 Nicholas Culpeper explains how he stopped the plague in a Sussex village by getting the rats killed for astrological reasons.
-(Although Culpeper was already dead by the time of the Great Plague of London in 1665 - 1666, lesser outbreaks were common occurrences during his life.
+(Although Culpeper was already dead by the time of the Great Plague of London in 1665–1666, lesser outbreaks were common occurrences during his life.
 Culpeper prescribes the right course of action for all the wrong reasons, but his shade, conjured by Puck, knows only what Culpeper knew in life and naturally believes his reasoning to have been sound.)